Quantum Enhancement of Thermalization

-As we shall show here, a quantum effect of opposite nature and greater impact is to be encountered in the complementary parameter regime of BH systems, characterized by weak onsite populations and a relatively strong interaction as compared to inter-site hopping.
+As we shall show here, a quantum effect of opposite nature and greater impact is to be encountered in the complementary parameter regime of BH systems, characterized by small onsite populations and a relatively strong interaction as compared to inter-site hopping.
 The weakness of the latter inhibits classical transport in the framework of a GP lattice such that thermalization is attained only at very long time scales \cite{livi1987liapunov, Flach09, iubini2019dynamical, lando2023thermalization}.
-For the corresponding quantum system, however, we show here that there are efficient and robust shortcut mechanisms akin to collective many-body tunneling, which ``bridge'' phase-space regions of slow transport and thus give rise to a drastic reduction of thermalization time scales as compared to what would be expected from a classical point of view.
+For the corresponding quantum system, however, we show here that there are efficient and robust shortcut mechanisms akin to collective many-body tunneling, which bridge phase-space regions of slow transport and thus give rise to a drastic reduction of thermalization time scales as compared to what would be expected from a classical point of view.
+Since such a slowdown in classical diffusion is a property shared by several many-body systems in the weakly coupled regime, we expect this phenomenon to be more general than for BH systems alone.

 Specifically, we numerically investigate thermalization in the evolution of Glauber coherent states in BH rings and their classical counterparts.
-We simulate quantum dynamics by means of a multi-configuration variational generalized coherent state approach \cite{Qiao2021}, while the classical computations are performed using the truncated Wigner approximation (TWA) \cite{Blakie2008}.
-The efficiency of such methods allows us to reach system sizes large enough to observe relaxation towards thermal equilibrium in the time domain.
-Our results show that while quantum and classical systems behave similarly in the superfluid (SF) regime, characterized by weak interaction as compared to hopping, classical equipartition is severely slowed down when compared to its quantum analogue in the complementary Mott insulator (MI) regime, as showcased in Fig.~\ref{fig:fig1}.
-Since equipartition of populations is a reliable indicator for thermalization in the MI regime, this Letter describes the first numerical observation of what can be referred to as the quantum enhancement of thermalization (QET).
+We simulate quantum dynamics by means of a multi-configuration variational generalized coherent state approach \cite{Qiao2021, thesisYulong}, while the classical computations are performed using the truncated Wigner approximation \cite{Blakie2008,steel1998dynamical}.
+The efficiency of such methods allows us to reach system sizes large enough to observe relaxation toward thermal equilibrium in the time domain.
+Our results show that while quantum and classical systems behave similarly in the weakly interacting regime, where the onsite interactions are small when compared to hopping, classical equipartition is severely slowed down when compared to its quantum analogue in the complementary strongly interacting case, as showcased in Fig.~\ref{fig:fig1}.
+Since equipartition of populations is a reliable indicator of thermalization in this latter regime, this Letter describes the first numerical observation of what can be referred to as the quantum enhancement of thermalization (QET).

-We start by explicitly defining the Hamiltonians describing the systems used throughout this Letter.
-BH rings with $L$ sites will be modelled by
+We start by explicitly writing the quantum and classical Hamiltonians describing the systems used throughout this Letter.
+BH rings with $L$ sites will be modeled by